beedaan/college-applicant-classifier/README.md

 * `MINIMUM_ACCEPTABLE_SAT_SCORE`
 * `MINIMUM_ACCEPTABLE_ACT_SCORE`

 We could enable the configuration of these values with `application.properties` or environment variables so that the end user could tweak these on their own.

+### Applicant Validation

+We make a few checks to make sure the applicant is valid, separate from processing the admissions.
+This is done with `ApplicantValidator.validate()`.
+Right now we check the following:

+* The GPA must be less than the GPA Scale
+* The applicant must contain either an SAT Score, an ACT Score, or both.
+* The First Name cannot be null or empty.
+* The Last Name cannot be null or empty.

+If any of these checks fail, the application will throw an `IllegalArgumentException`.
+We can expand this validation to perform more checks before applicant processing.
+For example, make sure the SAT score is not greater than the maximum possible score, and so on.